veropetit/BeStarsMiMeS/00-InputInformation.md

 ## Input tables

-NAME OF GOOGLE SPREADSHEET HERE
+The GoogleSpreadsheet in the SharedDrive > BeStars Notebooks > [00-InputInformation](https://docs.google.com/spreadsheets/d/1M6y1Wnsrc-w5FjUMfKaSFa_-foIDAaMe8W4lYNWnWyk/edit?usp=sharing) has the following sheets:

-* List of all the stars in the sample
+* `Stars` List of all the stars in the sample with star-dependant information (e.g. vsini, Teff, etc)
+* `Observations` List of all the observation in the sample, with observation-dependant information (e.g. filename, vrad, etc)
-* List of all the unique synthetic model used.
+* `ListOfModels` List of all the unique synthetic model used.

-NAME OF GOOGLE COLAB FILE
+The Colab Notebook [00-InputInformation](https://github.com/veropetit/BeStarsMiMeS/blob/master/00-InputInformation.ipynb) has some demonstration of
+* how we mount the Shared Drive to Colab,

-* Demonstrates how to read in these lists into Panda.
+* how we clone e.g. the [specpolflow](https://github.com/folsomcp/specpolFlow) python tools to use in the notebook
+* how we load the 00-Information spreadsheet into a Panda Dataframe and various ways to manipulate Pandata dataframes.

+> NOTE: the notebook could use a bit of cleaning.

 ## Gathering the data from the MiMeS server.